-But the other thing my headlamp lit was eyeshine.
-Eyes reflected back to me, glowing like bright headlights.
+My headlamp also lit up eyeshine.
+Eyes reflected back to me, glowing like eerie headlights.
 They shone in very different ways, depending on the animal they belonged to.

 A string of eyes like a teeny necklace in the middle of the trail belonged to a spider.
 There were millions of spiders here and dozens of webs across the trail, at face level.
 If I was lucky, I saw them and ducked under.
 If not...blech.

 Unblinking eyeshine resting on the lake surface, bright red.
 That was caiman.
-The calm water reflected those eyes to make four red eyes.
+The calm water reflected those eyes to double the count.
 If the water rippled, like when the caiman moved, the reflection danced with dozens of red undulating eyes.

 Unblinking eyes close to the ground, almost lost in the huge-leafed ground plants, might be a horned frog, with a mouth so big it can swallow small mammals.

 Blinking eyes always belonged to a mammal.
 A foot off the ground, it could be capybara.
-But lower could be an agouti or rat, higher probably a deer.
+But lower could be an agouti or rat.
+If higher, it was probably a deer.

-I saw all these as I made my way along the trail, following large cats all night—jaguar, puma and ocelot— cats we had radio-collared earlier in the season.
+This was my nightly landscape as I made my way along the trail, following large cats—jaguar, puma and ocelot— cats we had radio-collared months earlier.
 I tuned my radio receiver, held the broad, branched antenna up in the air, and listened for beeps that signaled the identity of one of our radio-collared cats.
 Since I was the youngest field assistant at the Cocha Cashu research station (short straw and all), my shift went from 6p, when the sun set like a dropped rock, til midnight.
 No one else wanted a shift that was dark the entire time.

 So, that’s the setting.
 This is the story.

-As I was packing, I turned and there was the eyeshine, right in the middle of the trail about 20 meters away.
+As I was zipping by pack closed, I turned and paused.
+I sucked in my breath.
+There was eyeshine, right in the middle of the trail about 20 meters away.
 What was it?
 Two feet off the ground, it blinked.
 The eyes moved up, then dropped down.
 Probably afraid of me.
 It must be a deer, I thought.

 Then the two glowing eyes moved sideways into the caña along the trail and rushed towards me.
 My heart leaped.
 Do deer charge?
 Now 15 meters away.
 The eyes winked in and out behind the caña.
 I was riveted on those eyes, I couldn’t lose the eyeshine or I wouldn’t know where the animal was.
 What was it!?
 Now 10 meters away.
 It rushed closer and closer.
 My throat tightened.
 Now it was 5 meters away.
 Now it came out of the caña straight at me.
 Deer definitely do not do this, was all I had time to think before…